agwolz/gg_data_challenge/README.md

 As you can see, retention rate improves with status.
 I will be working on a dashboard to provide these rates per status as they change over time, and I recommend we set thresholds for each.

 **#2 Retention across the 'funnel'**<br>
-Secondly, we should look at retention across the non-profit 'funnel', meaning as non-profits progress through the increasingly important statuses.
+Secondly, we should look at how non-profits progress through the status 'funnel', so we can keep a pulse on the flow of partners to the distinguished (and more funded) statuses.
 Understanding where customers are progressing, or digressing, can help identify areas where we are and are not providing guidance and the resources our non-profits need.

 ![non_profit_status](non_profit_status_count.png)